Skip to Content

 That ensures I have enough space for each girl’s boxes.
 I then refer to the slip to quickly see exactly how many cookies I need for each girl without worrying that I am reading off a row and giving the wrong number of cookies.

 Once I have all the cookies sorted by girl, I send an email to the troop letting them know the cookies are ready.
-I give them a deadline to arrange pick up.
+I give them a deadline to arrange pick up because too often without a deadline, they sat in my garage for way too long.

 And yes, I make the girls come to me to get their cookies.
-I have them sorted and organized, and with all the work I do, they can make the quick trip over to get their cookies.
+I have them sorted and organized, and with all the work I do, so it’s not unreasonable to ask them to make the quick trip over to get their cookies.

 I keep the stacks of cases for each girl organized by the girls’ first names.
 This lets me quickly and easily pass along the cookies when they and their moms come to pick them up.